Ahomagai/Ahomagai.github.io/CV.md

 processing to qualitatively assess how Parkinson’s Disease affects patients’ views and experiences
 of their homes

-  - Currently developing RNN based machine learning models to detect freezing of gait using a
+  - Currently developing recurrent neural network machine learning model to detect motor and gait abnormalities using a
 combination of accelerometers and biophysical sensors

+**Vice President** | *UW Graduate Student Association (GSA) | Waterloo, ON May 2025 – Current*
+• Leading the administration arm of the GSA, managing student events, elections, supporting staff, acting as one of the main points of contact between UW administration and the student body
+• Advising leadership committees through evidence-informed analysis on matters pertaining to the improvement of student experience (funding, academic policies etc.

 **Graduate Peer Tutor** | *UW Writing and Communication Center | Waterloo, ON*
-*Jan 2023 – Current*
+*Jan 2023 – December 2025*

   - Advised graduate students in their writing and communication projects, from brainstorming to
 proofreading of thesis work, course assignments, and manuscripts

   - Guided undergraduate students with their course assignments, asking probing questions and
 providing feedback to improve their work

 **Council Speaker** | *UW Graduate Student Association | Waterloo, ON*
-*May 2024 – Current*
+*May 2024 – April 2025*

-  - Chair of the graduate student council, responsible for advising and collaborating with the Board and
+  - Chaired the graduate student council, was responsible for advising and collaborating with the Board and
 President of the GSA on matters of concern, advocacy, and direction of the GSA

   - Advised and facilitated discussion within leadership committees of the University of Waterloo on
 matters pertaining to graduate student experience (funding, academic policies etc.)